Building the Health Care Movement

 One of Families USA’s most important social justice missions is building a nation where no one faces barriers to a healthy life because of who they are or where they live.
 To achieve this goal, we are working with a highly diverse coalition of partners, including people of color, people with disabilities, rural communities, ethnic communities, and others to create a policy agenda to address inequities.
 We also are increasingly focused on addressing the social determinants of health by exploring upstream approaches, such as those employing community health worker models that protect and improve health, thereby preventing the need for medical care.

 We believe that a critical aspect of good health for all families is the ability to obtain comprehensive and affordable health insurance coverage, and we continue to lead efforts on the national and state levels to protect and expand such coverage.
 We produce research, analysis, and messaging to defend and strengthen the Medicaid program and the Affordable Care Act (ACA).
 This includes working in a nonpartisan manner with community leaders, governors, and state legislators to identify innovative ways to expand coverage for low-income people and other vulnerable populations, as well as to ensure health insurance works for all socioeconomic levels in the nation.

-Too often, the consumer voice is an afterthought in local, state, and national efforts to reshape our health care system.
-Families USA is working to address this problem by researching and giving broad voice to consumer perspectives, and exploring new ways that enable consumers to engage on health care issues.
+Too often, the voice of everyday people is an afterthought in local, state, and national efforts to reshape our health care system.
+Families USA is working to address this problem by researching and giving broad voice to people’s perspectives, and exploring new ways that enable them to engage on health care issues.